Presentation✯

 To remotely connect to a Microsoft Windows server, Microsoft's 'Remote Desktop' application is perfectly suitable.

-For a Linux server, SSH is sufficient in 90% of cases.
-However, sometimes a full graphical environment is required, not just a simple window forwarding (with ssh -X or ssh -Y).
+For a Linux server, an SSH connection is sufficient in 90% of cases.
+However, sometimes a full graphical environment is necessary, not just a simple window forwarding (with ssh -X or ssh -Y).

 To meet this need, we have deployed X2GO to allow you to remotely connect to the institute's and laboratory's Linux servers with a graphical environment.

-This documentation aims to present the client-side installation of this tool, as well as its use.
+This documentation aims to present the client-side installation of this tool, as well as its usage.

 Installation✯